katinas15/katinas15.github.io/README.md

   - Initiate watering of all plants
   - Change the interval on how often the moisture should be checked
   - Immediately check current moisture status
-  - Plant analysis - check how ofter the plant was watered and etc. (in progress)
+  - Plant analysis - analyse how ofter the plant was watered during which period and etc. (in progress)
 - Supports up to 8 plants! (currently, it is possible to have even more!)
 <br />
 <br />